ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^reset ( what ? )`

-What can be user or topic or factset.
+What can be user or topic or factset or VARIABLES or FACTS or HISTORY.

 If what is user, the system drops all history and starts the user afresh from first meeting (launching a new conversation), having erased the user topic file.

 If what is a factset, the "next" pointer for walking the set is reset back to the beginning.
 If what is a topic, all rules are re-enabled and all last accessed values are reset to 0.
+If what is VARIABLES then it sets all global user variables to NULL, leaving alone
+    $$, $_ and bot variables.
+If what is FACTS, it kills all permanent user facts
+If what is HISTORY it forgets what was said previously.

 # FACT FUNCTIONS